MichaelCurrin/dev-cheatsheets/cheatsheets/shell/dotenv-file.md

+---
-# Dotenv file
+title: Dotenv file

-## Introduction
+description: |
+  A `.env` file is a simple text file used to store environment variables for an application.
+---

 A `.env` file is a configuration file used to store environment variables.
 It's commonly used in development to keep sensitive information (like API keys) out of source code.
 It must be a valid shell script (usually Bash).

-## Cheatsheet
+This is similar to `config.properties` in Java - see [article](https://www.baeldung.com/java-properties).

-### Basic Usage
+## Basic usage

 - Create a file named `.env` in your project's root directory.
 - Add variables in `KEY=VALUE` format, one per line.
 - Access variables in your code using `process.env.KEY` (Node.js) or similar methods in other languages

-### Top Tips
+## Top tips

-1. Never commit `.env` files to version control
+1. Never commit `.env` files with secrets in them to version control.
-2. Use `.env.example` to share template of required variables.
+1. Use `.env.template` to share template of required variables.
-3. Load `.env` files as early as possible in your application.
+1. Load `.env` files as early as possible in your application.
-4. Use different `.env` files for different environments (e.g., `.env.development`, `.env.production`)
-5. Validate required environment variables on startup.
+1. Validate required environment variables on startup.
+1. You can use different `.env` files for different environments (e.g. `.env.development`, `.env.production`).
+Though you could set those variables instead as environment variables in your build pipeline such that as dotenv file is not needed in a deploymed environment.

-### Syntax
+## Syntax

 - No spaces around `=` sign: `API_KEY=abcdef123456`
 - Use quotes for values with spaces: `MESSAGE="Hello World"`